snikket-im/snikket-server/docs/advanced/config.md

 Sneak preview of SQLite storage.
 Valid values are `files` (the default) and `sqlite` (potential future default).

+### `SNIKKET_TWEAK_PUSH2`

+Preview of "Push 2.0", a planned upgrade to how push notifications currently work.
+This is not yet supported by any clients, the specification is still being worked on, and this toggle is only to enable developers to test against the prototype.

+When set to `1` support for Push 2.0 will be enabled.

 ### `SNIKKET_TWEAK_REQUIRE_SASL2`

 When set to `1` this will disable support for legacy SASL, requiring all